-The facilities at the Slop Reception Centre at Pulau Sebarok, Singapore has been in existence for a number of years and Singaport Cleanseas had the intention of upgrading these existing facilities.
+The facilities at the Slop Reception Centre at Pulau Sebarok, Singapore has existed for several years and Singaport Cleanseas had the intention of upgrading existing facilities, including:

 The completed new jetty will allow two vessels of up to 2000 DWT to berth at the same time.
 In the event a larger vessel of up to 30,000 DWT berths at Berth No. 2, no other vessel will be permitted at the jetty.

-The development of the offshore structure were sequenced into various phases:
+The development of the offshore structure were sequenced into two phases:

 Phase 1: Construction of an additional jetty for vessels size up to 2,000 dwt and the fire pump platform towards the west of the existing barge pier.